gov-cy/govcy-express-services/README.md

 - Eligibility check logic: See [govcyServiceEligibilityHandler.mjs](src/middleware/govcyServiceEligibilityHandler.mjs)
 - API call, normalization and retries: See [govcyApiRequest.mjs](src/utils/govcyApiRequest.mjs)

-### Submission API Endpoint
+### Site Submissions

 The project uses an API endpoint to submit the form data.
+The project uses the [CY Connect - OAuth 2.0 (CY Login)](https://dev.azure.com/cyprus-gov-cds/Documentation/_wiki/wikis/Documentation/122/CY-Connect-OAuth-2.0-(CY-Login)) authentication policy, so the user's `<access_token>` is sent in the `Authorization` header.

 To use this feature, you need to configure the following in your JSON file under the `site` object:

 ```json
 "submissionAPIEndpoint": {